 Waterfall techniques are also known as traditional project management techniques, which means that this technique is a branch of traditional and requires straightforward planning along with the fundamentals of project management to complete the project.
 In this technique, a project is divided into sequential phases where each phase depends on the completion of an earlier task, meaning it’s intended as “1, 2, then 3…”.

 Critical Path Technique: The Second Project Management Technique

 Program Evaluation and Review Technique (PERT): The Third Project Management Technique

 Construction management professionals widely use the PERT technique in the construction industry due to its visualization component.
 The technique uses charts to graphically present the timeline of a project and provide an at-a-glance understanding.
 PERT helps the development team to properly visualize the entire process and their results on charts.
-This method is best suited for construction long-term projects, where it is helpful to look at the physical timeline and unique challenges.
+This method is best for long-term project, where it is helpful to look at the physical timeline and unique challenges.
 As the project progresses, these charts allow you to more easily evaluate time, resources, and plans.

 In conclusion, efficient approaches and technologies must be used to manage departmental collaboration and successfully finish projects on schedule and within budget in the construction business.
 Some of the most often used project management methods in the construction industry are the Waterfall method, Critical Path technique, and Project Evaluation and Review technique (PERT).
 Additionally, the use of ERP software for construction project management has grown in popularity as a result of its capacity to integrate different software systems into a single, all-encompassing solution, enabling effective management of a project’s entire life cycle.
 Professionals in the construction industry can optimise project performance, cut costs, and boost efficiency by using these methods and equipment.